-Building benchmarking (e.g. Portfolio Manager) and building labeling (e.g. ENERGY STAR) are two areas that are getting more attention, particularly in the office building sector.
+For new construction, building benchmarking (e.g., Portfolio Manager) and building labeling (e.g., ENERGY STAR®) are two areas that are getting more attention in the office building sector.

-Public buildings (buildings owned by the federal or local government) represent a significant portion of buildings in the U.S., and therefore a large potential for energy efficiency savings.
-Federal buildings are already required to purchase energy-efficient products, a practice that is managed through the FEMP (Federal Energy Management Program).
-ICLEI (Local Governments for Sustainability) provides resources for cities and municipalities interested in implementing energy-efficient practices.
+Public buildings are those owned by the federal, state, or local government.
+Federal buildings are required to purchase energy-efficient products, a practice managed through the Federal Energy Management Program.
+Local Governments for Sustainability provides resources for cities and municipalities interested in implementing energy-efficient practices.

 Energy savings in K–12 schools can be realized through improved windows and other building shell measures, upgrades to HVAC and lighting systems, and better office and kitchen equipment.
 In addition to reducing energy waste and utility bills, improved ventilation can reduce the risk of virus transmission and exposure to environmental health hazards.